solomonyohanis/osticket-post-install-config/README.md

 **Admin Panel → Agents → Agents**

-> **What is an Agent?**
-> Agents are the staff members (support reps, IT technicians, help desk analysts) who log into the osTicket staff panel to work on tickets.
+Agents are the staff members (support reps, IT technicians, help desk analysts) who log into the osTicket staff panel to work on tickets.
 Each agent is assigned to a primary department and a role, which together determine what tickets they see and what actions they can take.

 <img width="1920" height="955" alt="26_agents_list_solomon_only" src="https://github.com/user-attachments/assets/3a7a3c10-1f5b-4dc5-b8d4-01ab9f67a084" />